chrisrusselldigital/buzzwordbingo/README.md

 ## Background

-After hearing the same corporate buzzwords, over and over again, I wanted to create a product I could share with my work colleagues as a bit of fun but also to hopefully remove some corporate flannel.
+After hearing the same corporate buzzwords, over and over again, I wanted to:

+- Create a product I could share with my work colleagues as a bit of fun but also to hopefully remove some corporate flannel
+- End-to-end product development (see below)
-I also wanted to demonstrate building a product in an "agile" manner.
+- Demonstrate building a product in an "agile" manner

 ***